CSC302Parajuniper3/CSC302Project3/README.md

 If you run 'e_dev', you should be able to use the endpoints from Postman.

-Endpoints:
+### Endpoints:

-/listDefinitions, QUERY resourceType:<ActivityDefinition OR PlanDefinition>
+- NAME: /listDefinitions, QUERY resourceType:\<ActivityDefinition OR PlanDefinition>
-Returns a list of defintion ids of the specified type or an empty [] if none exists.
+  - Returns a list of defintion ids of the specified type or an empty [] if none exists.

-/<ActivityDefinition OR PlanDefinition>/<definiton ID>
+- NAME: /\<ActivityDefinition OR PlanDefinition>/\<definiton ID>
-Returns the json of the specified definition id.
+  - Returns the json of the specified definition id.

-/<ActivityDefinition OR PlanDefinition>, BODY: id: The string representing the definition Adds a definition with the specified id into the database.
+- NAME: /\<ActivityDefinition OR PlanDefinition>, BODY: id: The string representing the definition
+  - Adds a definition with the specified id into the database.

 ### Troubleshooting